juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 ## SFTP/SSH {#sftp}

-SFTP - Secure File Transfer Protocol，It is not a type of storage.
+SFTP - Secure File Transfer Protocol, It is not a type of storage.
 To be precise, JuiceFS reads and writes to disks on remote hosts via SFTP/SSH, thus allowing any SSH-enabled operating system to be used as a data storage for JuiceFS.

-For example, the following command uses the sftp protocol to connect to the remote server `192.168.1.11` and creates the `myjfs/` folder in the `$HOME` directory of user `tom` as the data storage of JuiceFS.
+For example, the following command uses the SFTP protocol to connect to the remote server `192.168.1.11` and creates the `myjfs/` folder in the `$HOME` directory of user `tom` as the data storage of JuiceFS.

 ```shell
 juicefs format  \